BenJMudd/llvm-project/flang/docs/fstack-arrays.md

 ### Detecting Allocations to Move
-Allocations which could be moved to the stack will be detected by performing a forward dense data flow analysis using `mlir::dataflow::DenseForwardDataFlowAnalysis`.
+Allocations which could be moved to the stack will be detected by performing a forward dense data flow analysis using `mlir::dataflow::DenseDataFlowAnalysis`.
 This analysis will search for SSA values created by a `fir.allocmem` which are always freed using `fir.freemem` within the same function.